 - If the Planning Division Manager finds the review criteria are met, the Planning Division Manager shall approve the Eligible Facilities Request. - ii.
-If the Planning Division Manager finds that the applicant's request does not meet the criteria, the Planning Division Manager may approve with conditions or deny the Eligible Facilities Request and provide a written disposition with the reasons for conditional approval or denial to the applicant. - iii.
-The Planning Division Manager's decision shall be supported by substantial evidence in the written record. - iv.
-The Planning Division Manager's decision is the final decision on an Eligible Facilities Request.
+If the Planning Division Manager finds that the applicant's request does not meet the criteria, the Planning Division Manager may approve with conditions or deny the Eligible Facilities Request and provide a written disposition with the reasons for conditional approval or denial to the applicant. - The Planning Division Manager's decision shall be supported by substantial evidence in the written record.